 This decrease of -7.1% in typical profit margins marked the largest annual drop in flipping profit margins since mid-2014.
 Why?
 Soaring home prices.
 Those soaring home prices did not jump the gap between prices more on the purchase side than on the resale side for flippers.

 On the plus side, home flippers took an average of 147 days to complete their sales transactions.
-This is the lowest level since Q2 2010 and also down from an average of 156 days in Q1 2021.
+This is the fastest sales transaction completion since Q2 2010.
+The transaction completion rate of 147 days in Q2 2021 was also down from an average of 156 days in Q1 2021.